nethavn/.github/profile/README.md

 ## Questions?

-Feel free to reach out to us via [https://go.nethavn.com/help](https://go.nethavn.com/help)
+Feel free to reach out to us via [https://go.nethavn.com/help](https://go.nethavn.com/help) <br>
+Or stop by the #nethavn channel on the Libera Chat.